JawandS/MysticScribe/chapters/chapter_1.md

 The world continued to dissolve, fire roaring, sobs tearing his throat raw.
 Through the smoke, Cassian saw his father rise, stance wide, and hurl a logging axe with the fury of a man who saw his world collapse.
 The weapon spun end over end toward an onrushing hound, its fangs slick with blood of another.
 It didn't slow.
 Cassian screamed as his father fell, swallowed by shadow and flame.

 As his legs gave out a hand seized his collar, hauling him from the mud.
 "Go now!
-There's nothing you cand do!"
+There's nothing you can do!"
 Rygar's voice was a thunderclap.
-His sword sang, a silver arc of sword-wind errupting, bisecting two hounds.
+His sword sang, a silver arc of sword-wind erupting, bisecting two hounds.

 Cassian ran, numb and stumbling, the world behind him a funeral pyre.